midnightntwrk/midnight-architecture/proposals/coip-dynamic-composability.md

 #### 4.6 Witness Limitation

 Under this proposal, witness callbacks are not available for any contract involved in a cross-contract call — including the top-level caller.
-If any circuit in the call tree encounters a `PrivateInput` instruction during execution, the transaction fails immediately.
+If any circuit in the call tree encounters a `private_input` instruction during execution, the transaction fails immediately.
 All contracts are restricted to operating on ledger state and caller-provided inputs.

 This is a deliberate simplification.
 Provisioning witnesses requires the DApp to anticipate and supply callbacks for every contract in the call tree, including contracts that may not be known at DApp build time.
 Solving this problem is deferred to a subsequent CoIP.
 The restriction applies uniformly rather than only to callees in order to keep the execution model consistent: every contract in the call tree operates under the same constraints, and no contract produces a private transcript.